 Issuing handwritten instructions.

-Although ALJs may use legible handwritten instructions, the practice is not optimal because DWs often have difficulty deciphering the instructions and the instructions need to be manually scanned (unlike eBB or FIT instructions).
+Although ALJs may use legible handwritten instructions, the practice is not optimal because DWs often have difficulty deciphering the instructions and the instructions need to be manually scanned (unlike DWI FIT instructions).